sopra-fs23-group-39/sopra-server/contributions.md

 - task #67 (client): Add tv show gamemode selection to gameSelection (https://github.com/sopra-fs23-group-39/sopra-client/issues/67).

 While working with our API, I also want to check what other types of questions we can ask (directors/posters/awards/plots/characters/soundtracks/trailers...).
 If I find useful information, I'll implement an API part (server part) to create these questions.

+Yannick Salzmann

+I will add a new game mode for blitz games. https://github.com/sopra-fs23-group-39/sopra-server/issues/92

+This consists of:

+1. setting up the back end: creating new global variables for the game mode, including a new ranking system that suits the game mode as well as adjusted points. https://github.com/sopra-fs23-group-39/sopra-server/issues/94, https://github.com/sopra-fs23-group-39/sopra-server/issues/93

+2. Display the new content/settings in the corresponding screens in the front end (profile, game_selection, game)